Sudoka/CSE110/README.md

 CSE_110
 =======

-All the projects from CSE 110.
+All projects and labs done in CSE 110.